-In the short-term, the CHSTP Update recommends Wake County stakeholders look at the current operations, specifically ADA and identify areas to improve customer service and increase the service efficiency.
+In the short-term, the CPT-HSTP Update recommends Wake County stakeholders look at the current operations, specifically ADA and identify areas to improve customer service and increase the service efficiency.
 Recommendations include:

-- 1. Identify/establish an organization to manage and guide ongoing coordination activities. - 2.
+- 1. Identify/establish an organization to manage and guide ongoing coordination activities including recommendations and actions to the implement CPT-HST Plan recommendations. - 2.
 Create a consistent framework for Wake County's ADA services. - 3.
 Coordinate the management and delivery of ADA services. - 4.
 Monitor the ongoing changes in the Medicaid program. - 5.
 Develop a Rural Mobility Management Program.